Corporate Governance System

 - Ensures that the Corporation achieves and maintains a competitive position within the industry;

-- Ensures that the Corporation builds and maintains a strong positive relationship with its employees;
+- Ensures that the Corporation builds and maintains a strong positive relationship with its employees and consultants;

 - Formulates and oversees the implementation of major corporate policies;

 - Ensures compliance with the Corporation's Disclosure Policy;